 Cleaning Tubes in Boilers, Chillers & Heat Exchangers

-In firetube boilers, hot combustion gasses pass through the tubes depositing soot and scale on the tube walls.
-Heat transfer properties of the tubes are reduced as this layer of deposit builds up and the boiler must work harder to provide the required heat.
+In firetube boilers, hot combustion gasses pass through the tubes, depositing soot and scale on the tube walls.
+Heat transfer properties of the tubes are reduced as the layer of deposit builds up and the boiler must work harder to provide the required heat.
 This causes undue wear on motors, blowers and controls, resulting in higher operating costs and increased fuel consumption.
-Regular cleaning of the fireside surfaces yields big payoffs in lower operating costs and fuel savings.
+Regular cleaning of the fireside surfaces, yields big payoffs in lower operating costs and fuel savings.
 No matter what fuel is burned, firetubes have to be cleaned.

-In some firetube boilers, such as waste heat and process boilers, scale build up occurs which a simple in-out brushing action cannot effectively clean.
+In some firetube boilers, such as waste heat and process boilers, scale build up occurs, in which a simple in-out brushing action cannot effectively clean.
 A rotary cleaning action is required to remove the scale deposit.
-One approach is the use of a rotary flexible shaft machine which spins a cleaning tool through the tube while a vacuum collects the loosened deposits at the same time.
-Many operators find this equipment much easier to use than turbine motors or a drill with a rod attached.
+One approach is the use of a rotary flexible shaft machine, which spins a cleaning tool through the tube, while a vacuum collects the loosened deposits at the same time.
+Many operators find this equipment much easier to use than turbine motors, or a drill with a rod attached.

-Traditional watertube cleaning equipment consisted of an air or water driven turbine motor attached to the end of a hose with a cutter head mounted on the front of the turbine.
-This equipment proved awkward to use, somewhat expensive and difficult to maintain.
+Traditional watertube cleaning equipment consisted of an air, or water driven turbine motor attached to the end of a hose, with a cutter head mounted on the front of the turbine.
+This equipment proved to be awkward to use, somewhat expensive and difficult to maintain.
 The same rotary flexible shaft approach used in firetube boiler cleaning can be employed with watertubes.
-Air powered machines of this type are in use for this application and users find it easier to handle, more powerful and less costly.
+Air powered machines of this type are in use for this application and users find it easier to handle - it's more powerful and less costly.

 HOW DEPOSITS ON BOILER TUBES AFFECT HEAT TRANSFER

 Soot Build Up